Killaship/Codename-Spectrum/README.md

 IMPORTANT: The OS is 32 bit.
 It will not run on modern hardware.
 Use a VM, preferably QEMU.

-# The current build is a WIP, refer to releases for stable releases.
+# The 'main' branch is usually is a WIP, refer to Releases for stable versions.

 Build Commands: